 The buttocks will be swollen, bruised and sore for a few weeks after surgery.
 Pain medication can be taken to manage any discomfort, and the compression garment helps reduce swelling.
 Plenty of rest, nutritious meals and proper hydration are recommended to nourish the body as it heals.

 Patients must be careful not to sit or lie directly on the buttocks for about two weeks after the operation.
-They usually sit or lie on the stomach or sides.
-A special donut seat or pillow can also be placed under the thighs to take some of the pressure off of the buttocks.
+Putting pressure on the buttocks can interfere with the fat cells’ ability to survive and reshape the contours achieved during surgery.
+To avoid downgrading the results, patients usually sit or lie on their stomach or sides.
+A special donut seat or pillow can also be placed under the thighs to take some of the pressure off the buttocks.

 Dr. Valladolid sees patients for follow-up appointments during the initial recovery and advises when it is safe to resume work, exercise and normal activities.
-Most patients are able to resume desk jobs about 10 to 14 days after surgery (as long as they modify how they sit per Dr. Valladolid’s instructions), and exercise within four to six weeks.
+Most patients can resume desk jobs about 10 to 14 days after surgery (as long as they modify how they sit per Dr. Valladolid’s instructions), and exercise within four to six weeks.

 In most cases, Brazilian butt lift (BBL) is the preferable option because the surgery produces a more natural appearance.
 It is easier to sculpt a pleasant shape with the patient’s own body fat.
 Patients of Scottsdale and Mesa plastic surgeon Dr. Genaro Valladolid report that their new Brazilian butt lift derrière not only looks great, but also feels more natural.